 Putin often complains that Russia comes in for unfair treatment at the hands of the world media.
 Sochi will prove that he probably has a point – Elias Groll, Foreign Policy

-While things do seem to be looking rather messy in Sochi (although the picture above makes me want to book a flight right now), think back a little bit to the run up to the Summer Olympics in London in 2012.
+While things do seem to be looking a tad messy in Sochi (although the picture above makes me want to book a flight right now), think back a little bit to the run up to the Summer Olympics in London in 2012.

 We were told then too how disastrously the preparations had been going — stories of chronic construction delays, security concerns, worries that the city wouldn’t be able to handle the disruption — only we weren’t told gleefully, we were told with utmost concern.
 No one was feeling any peculiar delight in having to report those worries.